MIDAS-RnD/midasapi-python/docs/Utilities/index.md

 !!! info "Note."
     Either `nDiv` or `mSizeDiv` should be specified (not both simultaneously):
-        1. Use `nDiv` when we want an exact number of divisions.
+    ‎ ‎ ‎ 1.
+Use `nDiv` when we want an exact number of divisions.
-        2. Use `mSizeDiv` when we want divisions based on mesh size.
+    ‎ ‎ ‎ 2.
+Use `mSizeDiv` when we want divisions based on mesh size.
+    To use with tapersections assigned to a Tapered Group, we first need to Convert them into individual tapered section

 #### Examples